-The association's name is Aberystwyth University of the Third Age (U3A) (and in this document it is called the Charity).
-It is a member of the Third Age Trust (herein after referred to as 'The Trust') (Registered Charity Number 288007).
+The association's name is Horsham University of the Third Age, hereafter known as Horsham U3A (and in this document it is called the charity).
+It is a member of the Third Age Trust (hereinafter referred to as 'The Trust' - Registered Charity Number 288007).

-3. Object
+3. Object and Powers